Participant Information Sheet

 An NHS practitioner will collect a blood sample.
 They will ask your permission before they do this.
 If you give birth in hospital, this will happen shortly after your baby is born.

 Blood from the umbilical cord: A small amount of blood will be drawn from the umbilical cord.
+This is possible with delayed cord clamping.
 This will not hurt you or your baby.

 If we cannot collect an umbilical cord sample, we’ll do a heel prick.
 This involves pricking your baby’s heel to collect a few drops of blood.
 This could be uncomfortable for your baby for a moment.
 We recommend cuddling or feeding your baby to help with this.